Anterior cruciate ligament (ACL) tear

 - Difficulty walking or limping while walking

-What causes an anterior cruciate ligament tear?
+What causes anterior cruciate ligament tears in the knee?

 - Sudden stop